As the 2017-18 school year heads into the home stretch, kids everywhere yearn for the glorious days and nights free of the dreaded "H-word."

 The crux of the is matter is the proper amount of homework is intertwined with individual students, which renders hard-and-fast rules moot.

 The homework conundrum gets boiled down to personal anecdotes.
 If a child struggles with homework, it's a problem, one that can affect stress levels at school and home, and turn learning into a chore.
-A Brown Center on Education Policy report can state that the data shows the homework burden isn't growing, but try telling that to a parent whose wigged-out child can't stay awake or focus because she's up until 1 a.m. doing schoolwork every night.
+A Brown Center on Education Policy report states that the homework burden isn't growing, but try telling that to a parent whose wigged-out child can't stay awake or focus because she's up until 1 a.m. doing schoolwork every night.
 (The terrific writer Karl Taro Greenfeld tried to live his eighth-grader's scholastic life for a week and declared "My Daughter's Homework is Killing Me.")

 The main argument for homework, particularly in the upper grades, is that it prepares kids for their academic future.
 Well does it?
 An oft-cited 2006 Duke University meta-analysis looked at the years 1987-2003 to try and determine if homework improved academic achievement.
 The authors found a "stronger correlation existed in Grades 7-12 than K-6 and when students rather than parents reported on homework," and concluded with "the authors suggest future research."
 Presumably, outside of class.